ArunSb28/PalindromeChecker/README.md

 # PalindromeChecker

-This application is used to store the strings in Redis DB and while retrieving the stored data it is enriched with longest palindromic substring persent in the content string.
-The input should be only alphabets, so numbers/ special characters will not be taken into consideration.
-Having the special character in the middle of string will reset the palindrome length of that particular content.
+This application is used to store the strings in Redis DB and while retrieving the stored data it is enriched with longest palindromic substring persent in the content.
+The input should be only alphabets, so numbers/ special characters will not be taken into consideration for palindrome calculation.
+Having the special character/number in the middle of string will reset the palindrome length of that particular string.

   - __*Tech Stack:*__ _Java 11, Spring Boot, Redis as DB & Pub-Sub and WebSocket to broadcast the input received._
   - *High level design diagram is available [here](https://github.com/ArunSb28/PalindromeChecker/blob/main/src/main/resources/static/images/HighLevel_Design.png)*